Positive assurance

-Positive assurance within accounting ethics, is the affirmation that a Certified Public Accountant believes a something to be true or correct.
+Positive assurance is a concept within accounting ethics, occurring when a certified public accountant (CPA) believes financial statements to be true or correct.
 Issuing an opinion that the financial statements are presented fairly in conformity with U.S. GAAP is an example of a CPA providing positive assurance.
+A CPA would provide positive assurance when they believe information is true based on the quality of the work.

 When an unmodified audit opinion is given, by definition, the CPA has provided positive assurance because they performed work to prove that financial statements are free from material error.

-The corollary is negative assurance, a statement about what the CPA does not know.
-A statement that the CPA was "not aware of material modifications that should be made to financial statements for them to conform with U.S. generally accepted accounting principles" is negative assurance used in review reports.
+The corollary is negative assurance, another statement that can be made by a CPA or auditor.
+Negative assurance is typically given when there is no contradictory evidence to suggest information, like a financial statement, is incorrect.
+A statement that the CPA was "not aware of any material modifications that should be made to the accompanying interim financial information (statements) for it (them) to be in conformity with accounting principles generally accepted in the United States of America" is a phrase that demonstrates negative assurance.
+This phrase is often used in review reports.